NUWC Division Newport scientist earns DON Meritorious Civilian Service Award

-Kenneth Andronowitz (from right), a scientist in the Naval Undersea Warfare Center Division Newport’s Sensors and Sonar Systems Department, receives a Department of Navy Meritorious Civilian Service Award from Commanding Officer Capt.
-Chad Hennings during a retirement ceremony held on May 22, 2023.
-Andronowitz retired from Division Newport on May 31, 2023, after 38 years of service to the U.S. Navy and the nation.
+NEWPORT, R.I. – Kenneth J. Andronowitz, a scientist in the Naval Undersea Warfare Center (NUWC) Division Newport’s Sensors and Sonar Systems Department, was recently awarded the Department of the Navy (DON) Meritorious Civilian Service Awards, the third highest honorary civilian award bestowed by the U.S. Navy.

+Since beginning his government career as a systems engineer in May 1985, Andronowitz, a resident of Narragansett, Rhode Island, has supported advanced development of torpedo detection, classification and localization automation for AN/SQQ-89 platforms.
+He retires after 38 years of service on May 31.

+The lead engineer for AN/SQQ-89(A)V15 Modernization and Virtualization, Surface Ship Engineering Measurement, Forward Fit Torpedo Defense, and AN/SQQ-89(A)V15 Surface Ship Torpedo Defense programs, Andronowitz served as the chairman of the AN/SQQ-89(A)V15 Torpedo Defense Working Group.

 |Date Taken: